Must-do horse experiences in 2014

 Mt Mulligan Station

-For the horse mad traveler, there’s a stable of experiences from cattle mustering to trail riding to keep your holiday trotting along.
+For the horse mad traveller, there’s a stable of experiences from cattle mustering to trail riding to keep your holiday trotting along.
 Mt Mulligan Station in Tropical North Queensland is a 28,000 hectare working cattle property and home to 2300 Brahman cattle.
 Said to be the birthplace of the Rainbow Serpent, the property has trail riding options to suit the cowboy in all of us.

 Australian Outback Spectacular, Spirit of the Horse